TabbycatDebate/tabbycat/README.md

 #### Deploy to Heroku

-After a local setup, these commands can be used to deploy to Heroku, provided you have setup the [Heroku Toolbelt](https://devcenter.heroku.com/articles/getting-started-with-python#local-workstation-setup):
+These commands can be used to deploy to Heroku, provided you have setup the [Heroku Toolbelt](https://devcenter.heroku.com/articles/getting-started-with-python#local-workstation-setup).
+Note that you can skip the local setup if you are just running on Heroku.

     $ heroku create
     $ heroku ps:scale web=1